 How to include time constraints in project plan?

-It’s very important that the project plan addresses the time constraints.
-Some tips which I could give is that one the project lead should always set the time to a day before.
+Its very important that the project plan addresses the time constraints.
+Some tips which I could give is that, one the project lead should always set the time to a day before.
 If the work is to be done by 2nd of October, in project plan make it as 1st of October.
-This helps in completing the project smoothly, as often we may not get desired outputs at the desired time, so in the worst case, we always have a “backup time” to use.
-This responsibility of having an emergency time just in case is up to the project manager as he/she makes the plan.
+This helps in completing the project smoothly, as often we may not get desired outputs at desired time, so in worst case we always have a “backup time” to use.
+This responsibility of having an emergency time just incase is up to the project manager as he/she makes the plan.